wol-soft/php-json-schema-model-generator/docs/source/gettingStarted.rst

 .. code-block:: php

     setErrorRegistryClass(string $exceptionClass);
-    setExceptionClass(string $exceptionClass);

-To set a custom exception thrown if errors occur during validation use *setErrorRegistryClass* if you have enabled error collection, *setExceptionClass* otherwise.
+If you want to customize the exception handling you can set an own ErrorRegistryClass to collect all exceptions via *setErrorRegistryClass*.
+This setting will only affect the generated code if you have enabled error collection.
 The exception provided via *setErrorRegistryClass* must implement the ErrorRegistryExceptionInterface.

 .. code-block:: php